Todd Bertuzzi: Vancouver Canucks (1998–2006)

 In January 2004, Bertuzzi was voted by league fans to the starting lineup of the NHL All-Star Game.
 Representing the Western Conference alongside Näslund and Canucks head coach Marc Crawford, they were defeated by the East 6–4.
-Bertuzzi had two assists while playing on a line with Näslund and Joe Sakic.
+Bertuzzi had two assists while playing on an all-star line with Näslund and Colorado Avalanche centre Joe Sakic.
 Nearing the end of the 2003–04 season, Bertuzzi was indefinitely suspended by the NHL for punching Colorado Avalanche forward Steve Moore from behind and driving his head into the ice during a game on March 8, 2004.
 His actions were a retaliation to a hit from Moore on Näslund during a previous game.
 Sitting out the remainder of the regular season and playoffs due to his suspension, he finished 2003–04 with 60 points over 69 games.
 Vancouver replaced Bertuzzi on the team's top line with Matt Cooke and went on to their first Northwest Division title, before being eliminated in the first round of the 2004 playoffs by the Calgary Flames.

 Inactive in 2004–05 due to the players lockout and his ongoing suspension, which had been extended internationally, Bertuzzi returned to the Canucks in 2005–06, as the league ended his playing ban.
 He recorded 25 goals and 71 points, including two hat tricks (November 13, 2005, against the Detroit Red Wings and January 14, 2006, against the New York Islanders).
 Though he ranked third in team scoring, Crawford has recalled that by the end of the season, Näslund and Bertuzzi had been eclipsed by Daniel and Henrik Sedin as the team's offensive leaders.

 There was speculation that the effects of the Steve Moore incident, which included assault charges and constant media coverage, were negatively affecting his play.
 While on the road, he was consistently heckled and booed by fans throughout the NHL.
 Näslund, a close friend of Bertuzzi's, later expressed sympathy for him, saying in a 2008 interview, "It still bothers me what Todd has had to go through...There's no question he was standing up for me...it all went too far."